ncsa/containers-on-bw/_episodes/01-containers.md

 question depends on what we are actually trying to achieve.
 Without going into too much detail, issues usually arise when there is a need to:

-1. work with multiple operating systems (Windows, macOS, Linux), or flavors thereof (Ubuntu, Fedora, SUSE, ...)
+1. Work with multiple operating systems (Windows, macOS, Linux), or flavors thereof (Ubuntu, Fedora, SUSE, ...)
-2. install conflicting dependencies of an application,
+2. Install conflicting dependencies of an application,
-3. use verified ("certified") software stack,
+3. Use verified ("certified") software stack,
-4. make sure that one can repeat the work and obtain the same results
+4. Make sure that one can repeat the work and obtain the same results
-  - updated dependencies / software
+  - Updated dependencies / software
-  - human factor
+  - Human factor

 The problem related to multiple operating systems is easy to understand and is very common.
 Imagine that a program works in Windows, so it knows how to use, say, "circles".
 In Linux, on the other